Henry Corbin (colonist)

-Henry Corbin (also Corbyn; 1629–1675/76) was an emigrant from England who became a tobacco planter in the Virginia colony and served in both houses of the Virginia General Assembly, in the House of Burgesses representing Lancaster County before the creation of Middlesex County on Virginia's Middle Neck, then on the Governor's Council.
+Henry Corbin of Buckingham House (also Corbyn; 1629 – January 8, 1675) was an emigrant from England who became a tobacco planter in the Virginia Colony and served in both houses of the Virginia General Assembly, in the House of Burgesses representing Lancaster County before the creation of Middlesex County on Virginia's Middle Neck, then on the Governor's Council.

 Early life

-Corbin was born in 1629 in Warwickshire, the so third child of Sir Thomas Corbin and his wife Winifred Grosvenor.
+Corbin was born in 1629 in Warwickshire, the third child of Sir Thomas Corbin (Hall End, Warwick, 24 May 1594 - Hall End, Warwick, June 1637) and his wife Winifred Grosvenor.
 He had four brothers and a sister (Letitia, after whom he would also name his daughter).
 The eldest brother, Thomas Corbin (b.
-1624), married the daughter of Edmund Goodyear and their only child, Margaret married William Lygon of Madrasfield in Worcester County, from whom the senior branch of the English Corbin family descends.
+1624), married the daughter of Edmund Goodyear and their only child, Margaret, married William Lygon of Madresfield Court in Worcestershire, from whom the senior branch of the English Corbin family descends.
 Henry Corbin's other brothers were George, Gawin and Charles.